Material-Blazor/Material.Blazor/BlazorMdc/Components/IconButton/MTIconButton.razor.md

 ### Summary

 A [Material Icon Button](https://material.io/develop/web/components/buttons/icon-buttons/) that accepts an icon and an optional icon foundry.
+Applies [density subsystem](xref:A.Density).

 &nbsp;